favtuts/aws-cloudformation-samples/WPCloudStack/docs/Shared hosting configuration.md

 # Create a shared hosting environment with multiple users and multiple PHP versions

-## Spin up the CloudFormation for wp surestack
+## Spin up the CloudFormation for wp cloudstack

-* Download the cloudformation template: [WPSureStack.json](../WPSureStack.json)
+* Download the cloudformation template: [WPCloudStack.json](../WPCloudStack.json)
 * Go to AWS > CloudFormation > Create Stack
 * Fill out the appropriate fields